treeswift/royalreward/README.md

 Since the geography of the game is known to be pretty stable, this list is very unlikely to be exhaustive.

+### 2024-02-04 — update from @treeswift

+The third occurrence of the fortress-to-continent LUT (that our manual search had initially overlooked) seems to govern the fugitive-to-continent correspondence ("Last Seen") on the contract screen.
+We can now, therefore, relocate fortresses between continents without breaking it.

+What next?
+Probably an INI file to rule the map/mission generator.

 ### 2024-01-28 — update from @treeswift

 Fortress and port lookup tables are now searched for (with a 12.5% permutation tolerance)